 The idea is that your pins are being repinned to different boards and hopefully picking up traction on Pinterest.
 If there are 10 members of a pod pinning, you will be getting 27 repins a day from the pod alone.

 How to find a pinning pod to join: You can either create your own pod with a group of blogging friends or find an existing one.
-The pod I am in is currently open to new members, see this post from The Glorious Mom Blog for details.
+Pods work best if all the bloggers are in the same niche so that sharing is easier.

 If you are not currently a user of Tailwind and are interested in checking it out, this link will give you a free month trial with no strings attached.

 Tribes are a free feature of Tailwind and are great to use in combination with the Pinterest group boards.
 They work almost exactly the same as the group boards.